8 Worst Gifts for Seniors (and What to Give Instead)

 4. Gifts that push them to make a change

-Nobody wants a gift that’s actually a nudge toward changing something that they‘re not ready to change.
+Nobody wants a gift that’s a nudge toward changing something that they‘re not ready to change.

-For example, most people wouldn’t be pleased to be gifted with a gym membership after they’ve gained weight over the previous year.
+For example, most people wouldn’t be pleased to be given a gym membership after gaining weight over the previous year.
 It would be different if they had clearly expressed interest or asked for such a gift.
 But it doesn’t feel good to receive it as a “push in the right direction.”

 Similarly, older adults who are getting a bit unsteady, but have been resistant to the idea of using a cane or walker, probably wouldn’t appreciate getting one as a gift.

-Reserve those for someone who already uses a mobility aid and would appreciate one with new features, different color, or innovative design.
+Reserve those for someone who already uses a mobility aid and would appreciate one with new features, a different color, or an innovative design.

 Another example is to gift an older adult who’s been showing signs of mild cognitive impairment with brain games or cognitive exercises.
 They might be offended or get upset at the reminder.